Reducing complexity fixing Bajaj Finserv design system for adoption

 • Inconsistent component scaling across breakpoints caused layout inconsistencies.

-The audit confirmed that the issue was not the absence of a design system, but the lack of clarity, usability, and enforcement needed for teams to adopt it.
+The audit confirmed the issue was not lack of a system it was lack of clarity, usability, and enforcement.

 Understanding Component Usage Patterns Across Design and Development